The function used to generate the names of Magit buffers.

 The value should always contain

-magit-uniquify-buffer-names is non-nil, then the value must end
+magit-uniquify-buffer-names is non-nil, then the

 This option controls whether the names of Magit buffers are uniquified.
 If the names are not being uniquified, then they contain the full path of the top-level of the working tree of the corresponding repository.
 If they are being uniquified, then they end with the basename of the top-level, or if that would conflict with the name used for other buffers, then the names of all these buffers are adjusted until they no longer conflict.